arnognulf/dotfiles/README.md

 My dotfiles
 ===========

-You may not like it, but this is what peak dotfiles look
+You may not like it, but this is what peak dotfiles look like

 # link:
 ln -s ${PWD}/bashrc ~/.bashrc